Restarting Business Growth After Difficult Times

 Here in the early Spring of 2020, it is difficult for most companies to feel optimistic and confident about thriving in the future, whilst others will be feeling pretty hopeless about their chances of even surviving an extended period of economic decline.
 We thought we’d remind everyone of how the combination of consumer research and the power of branding can give us all hope of making a full recovery.
-Here are three brands that made transformational recoveries from seemingly impossible situations.
+Here are three brands that made transformational recoveries from seemingly impossible situations to restart business growth.

 The 70s, 80s and early 90s.
 Jokes were either about ‘the mother-in-law’, or Skodas.

 - What do you call a Skoda with a sun roof?
 A skip.

 - How do you double the value of a Skoda?
 Fill the fuel tank.

 - Have you got a wing mirror for my Skoda?
 Okay, that seems like a fair swap.